 The shank of the Vulcan anchor has a D shape.
 This shape encourages self-stowing and self-handling when the anchor is retrieved on most bow rollers.
 It has a smooth liquid action that ensures a more relaxed and convenient use for all operators.

 Two Versions of Vulcan Anchors

 There are also two versions of Vulcan anchors: the stainless steel anchor and the galvanized steel models.
 Both are basically the same when it comes to their design components.
-They also share the same capabilities.
+They share the same capabilities as well.

 The stainless steel model is the Rocna Vulcan Stainless Steel Anchor.
 It can instantly set on the seabed, and it is self-launching with rock-solid holding power.
 Because it is made of stainless steel, this anchor is highly resistant to corrosion.